GlenioSP/Gutenberg-Search/README.md

 `docker-compose up -d`

+or to always build the related images:

+`docker-compose up --build -d`

 ### 3. Access app

 Access `localhost` in the browser.
 It takes a couple of seconds until the API can connect to Elasticsearch and be available to the UI.